FutureTPM/ROTed/README.md

 to everyone.
 This section only shows the basic steps of fixing the problem.

-By default, on Linux, Intel loads a proprietary driver, called `intel_pstate`, in order to control the frequencies of each core.
+By default, on Linux, Intel loads a proprietary driver, called `intel_pstate`, in order to control the clock frequencies of each core.
 This driver goes against what the scripts provided try to do.
 Instead the user should use the Linux driver `acpi-cpufreq`.
 To install the driver: